Business Loans

 Content was accurate at the time of publication.

 The IRS Form 940 is an annual federal unemployment tax filing return used by businesses with one or more employees.
-We’ll dive into how Form 940 works and when it needs to be filed out to help you stay on top of any required paperwork.
+We’ll dive into how Form 940 works and when you need to file it to help you stay on top of any required paperwork.

 Form 940 is the form businesses use to report taxes paid under the Federal Unemployment Tax Act (FUTA).
-FUTA taxes, along with state unemployment systems, help cover unemployment tax benefits for workers who’ve lost their jobs.
+FUTA taxes and state unemployment systems help cover unemployment tax benefits for workers who’ve lost their jobs.

 Unlike FICA taxes, which are split 50/50 between employees and businesses, the employer pays 100% of FUTA taxes.